jpsca/tcom/docs/en/docs/guide/extra.md

 ### `.remove(name)`

-Removes an argument or property.
+Removes an attribute or property.

 ```html+jinja
 {% if active -%}